hickory-dns/hickory-dns/client/README.md

 // NOTE: see 'Setup a connection' example above
-// Send the query and get a message response, see RecordType for all supported options let response: Message = client.query(&name, DNSClass::IN, RecordType::A).unwrap();
+// Send the query and get a message response, see RecordType for all supported options let response: DnsResponse = client.query(&name, DNSClass::IN, RecordType::A).unwrap();

-// Messages are the packets sent between client and server in DNS.
+// Messages are the packets sent between client and server in DNS, DnsResonse's can be
-//  there are many fields to a Message.
-It's beyond the scope of these examples
+//  dereferenced to a Message.
+There are many fields to a Message, It's beyond the scope
-//  to explain them.
+//  of these examples to explain them.
 See trust_dns::op::message::Message for more details.
-//  generally we will be insterested in the Message::answers let answers: &[Record] = response.answers();
+//  generally we will be interested in the Message::answers let answers: &[Record] = response.answers();

 // Records are generic objects which can contain any data.